zhouzhongyuan/gulp-strip-external-css/examples/lu/README.md

 # Replace file contents in place

-This example shows you how to replace file contents in place.
+An example that shows how to strip external css.

 ## Running the example